Feeding rabbits a balanced

 that is low in starch but high in fat and fiber.
 Adult rabbits need a low energy rabbit pellet

 that is rich in timothy hay (or other grass hay) complemented with natural oil seeds and chelated minerals for optimal health.
 Alternatively you can feed your adult rabbits loads of hay along with a pellet designed to supplement this type of diet with the nutrients the hay lacks.
-This is the design behind the Fortifying Essentials
+This is the design behind the Supplement

 One other consideration you should keep in mind is the size of the pellet you feed your rabbit.
 This is because large pellets often cause waste whereas pellets that are too small can lead to digestive problems.
 The ideal size is a pellet with a diameter around 3mm or 1/8 inch.
 If the pellet is larger (thicker) then baby rabbits tend to bite off only a portion of the pellet while dropping the rest on the ground.
 Feeding rabbit pellets